COPS-IITBHU/Entangling-Latent-Space-of-Deep-Learning/README.md

 ### **Reinforcement Learning**

 Ah, the most intriguing and tough of them all.
-One of my senior and good friends often quotes life in terms of **Reinforcement Learning** and this is why I feel it's an important field.
+One of my senior and good friend often quotes life in terms of **Reinforcement Learning** and this is why I feel it's an important field.
 It tries to use the same pattern for learning as we all do.
-Using a **reward mode**l for teaching a model.
+Using a **reward** for teaching a model.
 The most natural way of learning.
-Some interesting applications of RL can majorly be seen in training models to play **arcade games and Robotics** in the **controls**.
-If you are in Robotics, you should look into RL. **Multi-agent RL** involves building multiple agents that interact with each other to either **compete or cooperate** for some tasks.
+Some interesting applications of RL can majorly be seen in training models to play **arcade games and Robotics Controls** .
+If you are into Robotics, you should look into RL.
+Another evolving direction is **Multi-agent RL** (MARL).
+It involves building multiple agents that interact with each other to either **compete or cooperate** for a particular task.

-There is so much that can be said about the field but, I leave it for you.
+There is so much that can be said about the field but, I will leave it to you.
 One really interesting application of RL has been in ChatGPT.
 Reward Models are being used to **align LLMs** for generating human-preferred answers (**RLHF**).
 There are some really interesting applications of RL and I think it still is under explored.

-Microsoft conducts [https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/](Reinforcement Learning Open Source) (RLOS) Fest each year, where a handful of students are selected from across the world and get a chance to work at Microsoft Research NYC in the domain of RL.
+Microsoft conducts [https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/](Reinforcement Learning Open Source) (RLOS) Fest each year, where a handful of students are selected from across the world and get a chance to work at **Microsoft Research NYC** in the domain of RL.

 Ps: One of our **IIT BHU** senior got selected for **RLOS**.